 Chiropractic adjustment rarely causes discomfort.
 However, patients may sometimes experience mild soreness or aching following treatment (as with some forms of exercise) that usually resolves within 12 to 48 hours.

-Manual Soft Tissue Massage/Trigger Point Therapy is a form of soft tissue therapy intended for pain relief and increasing range of motion.
+Performed in conjunction with manipulative therapy, Manual Soft Tissue Massage/Trigger Point Therapy is a form of soft tissue therapy intended for pain relief and increasing range of motion.
 Techniques include manual massage for stretching the fascia and releasing bonds between fascia, integument, muscles, and bones are applied.
 The fascia is manipulated, directly or indirectly, supposedly to allow the connective tissue fibers to reorganize themselves in a more flexible, functional fashion.
 Trigger points are discrete, focal, hyperirritable spots located in a taut band of skeletal muscle.
 They produce pain locally and in a referred pattern and often accompany chronic musculoskeletal disorders.
 Acute trauma or repetitive microtrauma may lead to the development of stress on muscle fibers and the formation of trigger points.
 Patients may have regional, persistent pain resulting in a decreased range of motion in the affected muscles.
 These include muscles used to maintain body posture, such as those in the neck, shoulders, and pelvic girdle.
 Trigger points may also manifest as tension headache, tinnitus, temporomandibular joint pain, decreased range of motion in the legs, and low back pain.*For any and all conditions involving surgery or other serious conditions, please consult your physician.
 You may be asked to provide a note.

 A piece of equipment commonly used by Chiropractors is the interferential current machine.
 This machine produces electrical currents that pass through the affected area of the patient.1.
 An increase in localized blood flow which can improve healing by reducing swelling (the additional blood flowing through the area takes edematous fluid away with it) and as a result helps remove damaged tissue and bring nutrients necessary for healing to the injured area2.
 The stimulation of local nerve cells that can have a pain reducing/anaesthetic effect due to potentially blocking the transmission of the pain signals (pain gate mechanism) or by stimulating the release of pain reducing endorphins (opiod mechanism)3.
 Some degree of muscle stimulation as muscle contraction can be achieved through external application of an electrical current, overcoming some of the muscle inhibition often caused by local injury and swelling The electrical current is applied to the affected area using four electrodes.
 The four electrodes are placed in such a way that the two currents produced cross each other in the affected area.
 For example, if it is a knee injury that is being treated, the two currents can be applied so that they cross deep within the actual knee joint itself.
 Where the two currents meet, they actually ‘interfere’ with each other; hence the name ‘interferential.’